Guides

 A good rule of thumb is that the more trustworthy your page looks, the higher its chances of getting accepted.

-What If I Don’t Have Any Relevant Resources?
+What if I Don’t Have Any Relevant Resources?

 Let’s say you find a few broken links related to your niche, but you don’t have adequate resources to link to.
 What’s the right course of action here?